North Carolina Court Records

 What to Expect in North Carolina Traffic Court

 There is a possibility of reaching an agreement (plea bargain) with the prosecutor (usually an ADA), which might prevent points from being added to your driving record, but this must be done before the trial date.
-Being convicted of traffic violations in North Carolina earns you both license points and insurance points.
-This conviction can be by the admission of guilt (choosing to pay ticket) or losing at trial.
+Being convicted of traffic violations in North Carolina earns you both license and insurance points.
+This conviction can be achieved by admitting guilt (choosing to pay the ticket) or losing at trial.

 How Do I Find North Carolina Traffic Court Records?